misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 # All rights reserved - Do Not Redistribute
 #

-group "myface"
+group 'myface'

-user "myface" do
+user 'myface' do
-  group "myface"
+  group 'myface'
   system true
-  shell "/bin/bash"
+  shell '/bin/bash'
 end
 {% endcodeblock %}